deepset-ai/haystack-integrations/integrations/cohere.md

 You can leverage `/embed` models from Cohere through two components: [CohereTextEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/coheretextembedder) and [CohereDocumentEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/coheredocumentembedder).
 These components support both **Embed v2** and **Embed v3** models.

 To create semantic embeddings for documents, use `CohereDocumentEmbedder` in your indexing pipeline.
 For generating embeddings for queries, use `CohereTextEmbedder`.
-Once you've selected the suitable component for your specific use case, initialize the component with the model name and Cohere API key.
+Once you've selected the suitable component for your specific use case, initialize the component with the model name.
+By default, the Cohere API key with be automatically read from either the `COHERE_API_KEY` environment variable or the `CO_API_KEY` environment variable.

 Below is the example indexing pipeline with `InMemoryDocumentStore`, `CohereDocumentEmbedder` and `DocumentWriter`:

 ```python
 from haystack import Document, Pipeline